-We provide a macroeconomic model with a financial sector in which monetary policy endogenously determines the stability of the economy, and therefore determines the probability and severity of crises.
-By affecting risk and liquidity premia, monetary policy can affect the stability of the financial sector and improve household welfare.
+We provide a macroeconomic model with a financial sector in which monetary policy endogenously determines the stability of the economy and therefore determines the probability and severity of crises.
+By affecting risk and liquidity premia, monetary policy can improve the stability of the financial sector and increase household welfare.
 Policies that combine leaning against the wind in good times with accommodative rates during financial distress can substantially improve stability.
 The consequences of monetary policy for financial stability are state-dependent, and so the stability benefits of monetary policy depend critically on the timing, with the greatest potential benefits coming when rate cuts occur during financial crises.
-The effectiveness of monetary policy depends on the extent to which decreasing rates affects banks' investment returns, and we find that during times of financial crisis the effect on banks' investment returns is low.
-We find evidence that the benefits of using monetary policy to target financial stability outweigh the potential welfare costs.
+Nominal rigidities introduce a tradeoff between using monetary policy for standard output-inflation stabilization and for financial stability.
+We find evidence that the marginal benefits of using monetary policy to target financial stability outweigh the potential welfare costs from distortions caused by nominal rigidities.